Fault Tolerance by Construction: Examples: Fault-Tolerant Circuit Synthesis and Optimisation

 \paragraph{Example: Steane-style syndrome extraction for the Steane code} Efficiently preparing a logical state, and similarly efficiently executing a $\ket{0}$-like linear map, are hard problems.
 Therefore, instead of starting from scratch, to implement the $\ket{0}$-like linear map for the Steane code, we will take an efficient logical state preparation for the Steane code and adapt it for our purposes.
 By \textcite{gotoMinimizingResource2016}, we know that for the Steane code, we have: \begin{proposition} For the Steane code, the logical $\ket{0}$ state can be $3$-fault-tolerantly prepared as follows:

 \end{proposition} The circuit is only fault-equivalent up to weight three.
 However, as the Steane code only has distance three, larger fault equivalences do not add any value.
 Additionally, the final ZX diagram is fault-equivalent to the extracted circuit only under circuit-level CSS noise, i.e.\@ considering circuit-level $X$ faults and $Z$ faults separately.
 For CSS codes, circuit-level CSS noise is a sufficient approximation of circuit-level noise.
 Under circuit-level CSS noise, in the ZX calculus, CNOT gates without any idealised edges are naturally fault-equivalent to CNOT gates.
 We note that CSS noise does not neatly fit into our current definition of a noise model, as our noise model considers the entire group generated by the atomic faults.
-Therefore, we have decided to not further expand on CSS noise in this work.

 Using this efficient implementation of the logical state, we can now derive an efficient implementation of the $\ket{0}$-like linear map.
 As it does not matter which edges we bend around, we pick ones that are particularly easy for us: \begin{proposition} For the Steane code, the $\ket{0}$-like linear map can be $3$-fault-tolerantly prepared as follows: